-3. The requirements of Section 907.9 are applicable to existing buildings and structures aside from in addition to the condition described in item 2.

-- 4. For the purpose of this section, fire barriers shall not be considered to create a separate building. - 5.
-Building required by this section to be provided with a fire alarm system shall be provided with a single fire alarm system unless otherwise approved by the fire code official. - 907.1.2 Fire alarm shop drawings.
+- 3. The requirements of Section 907.9 are applicable to existing buildings and structures in addition to the condition described in item 2. - 4.
+For the purpose of this section, fire barriers shall not be considered to create a separate building. - 5.
+Building required by this section to be provided with a fire alarm system shall be provided with a single fire alarm system unless otherwise approved by the fire code official.

+907.1.2 Fire alarm shop drawings.
 Shop drawings for fire alarm systems shall be prepared in accordance with NFPA 72 and submitted for review and approval prior to system installation.
-In addition, the submittal documents shall include, and shall include, but not be limited to, all of the following:
+In addition, the submittal documents shall include a narrative and input/output matrix that supports the approved exiting plan for the building.